 Honestly, holding a mouse should be pretty straightforward.

 Just make sure you're in a position where you can move your mouse easily, and not get tired after a long period of time.

 By doing this, you should have a very comfortable grip, and have the ability to maneuver your mouse without any problems.

 The position of your mouse relative to your body affects your overall performance by a great deal.

 Some of us might move the mouse too far from the keyboard and end up with a neck strain or a fatigued shoulder.

 Keep your elbow at a 90-degree angle to your chest.

 Use a mouse pad helps tremendously with gliding your mouse smoothly, and having a designated area to move your mouse.

-Nowadays you can get an XXL-sized mousepad for quite cheap, which is what I would recommend to anyone.
+Nowadays you can get a 3XL-sized mousepad for quite cheap, which is what I would recommend to anyone.

-The <insert XXL mouse pad here> is a great choice if you're looking to get a quality mouse pad that will improve the accuracy of your mouse sensor.
+The Glorious 3XL Extended Gaming Mouse Pad is a great choice if you're looking to get a quality mouse pad that will improve the accuracy of your mouse sensor.